-In this modern era, I don’t think any lady would hesitate to wear a pair of stilettos and walk like a queen.
-Completely acceptable.
-And this, in fact, is seen more commonly in the ones who love to look and appear tall.
-Though the occasional use of a pair of high heels might not do any harm, long-term use of the same would certainly cause a great deal of harm to you.
+In this modern era, I don’t think any lady would hesitate to wear a pair of stilettos and walk around like a queen.
+Isn’t it completely acceptable.
+And this, in fact, is seen more commonly in the ones who love to appear and look tall.
+Though the occasional use of a pair of high heels might not do any harm but long-term use of the same would certainly cause a great deal of harm to you.

-Let us know abut the harmful effects of the same:
+Let us know about the harmful effects of the same:

 High Heels adversely changes the human body posture.

 A person is defined by his attitude, and science says that the attitude is determined by the body posture of a person.

-Posture is any position which the human body settles into or takes during various kinds of activities.
-In anatomy, anatomical position is the human body posture is said to be of an erect type- the back being straight, abdomen tucked in, and hands and legs in level.
+A body posture is any position which the human body settles into or takes during various kinds of activities.
+In anatomy, anatomical position is the human body posture which is said to be of an erect type- the back being straight, abdomen tucked in, and hands and legs in level.

-However, this is not the case now, as the sedentary lifestyle is on for everyone.
-In a thought of being relaxed, we always assume a posture which is of a slouched type.
+However, this is not the case now, because of the sedentary form of lifestyle we all are living now.
+In order to be relaxed, we always assume a posture which is of a slouched type.

 High heels are one of a kind that turns out to be harmful for our posture over excess usage.
-The base of support given to the body in a pair of the heel is very less, and when talking about pencil heels, it is as good as ZERO.
+The base of support given to the body in a pair of high heels is very less, and when we talk about pencil heels, it is as good as ZERO.

 (In Physical Terms, Base of support is the area by which human body is supported.
-When standing normally, the area covered by both the feet forms the Base Of Support)
+When standing normally, the area covered by both the feet forms the Base Of Support area.)

-Wearing a high heel makes a person looks like she is standing in an almost toe standing posture, which certainly affects the whole posterior aspect of the body, which includes- lower leg, the back side of the thigh, hips/buttocks, and the pelvis.
+Wearing a high heel makes a person looks like she is standing in an almost toe standing position, which certainly affects the whole posterior aspect of the body, which includes- the lower leg, the back side of the thigh, hips/buttocks, and the pelvis.